Health effects of smoking tobacco

-Health effects of smoking
+Overview

-Addiction experts in psychiatry, chemistry, pharmacology, forensic science, epidemiology, and the police and legal services engaged in delphic analysis regarding 20 popular recreational drugs.
-Tobacco was ranked 3rd in dependence, 14th in physical harm, and 12th in social harm.
+Addiction experts in psychiatry, chemistry, pharmacology, forensic science, epidemiology and the police engaged in a Delphi method regarding 20 popular recreational drugs.
+Tobacco was ranked 3rd in dependence, 14th in physical harm and 12th in social harm.

 Smoking most commonly leads to diseases affecting the heart and lungs and will commonly affect areas such as hands or feet.
 First signs of smoking-related health issues often show up as numbness in the extremities, with smoking being a major risk factor for heart attacks, chronic obstructive pulmonary disease (COPD), emphysema, and cancer, particularly lung cancer, cancers of the larynx and mouth, and pancreatic cancer.
 The immune system is also weakened by smoking, which makes the body more susceptible to infections and takes longer to recover from injuries.
-Overall life expectancy is also reduced in long term smokers, with estimates ranging from 10 to 17.9 years fewer than nonsmokers.
-About one-half of men who smoke long-term will die of illness due to smoking.
+Overall life expectancy is also reduced in long term smokers, with estimates ranging from 10 to 17.9 years fewer than non-smokers.
+About half of men who smoke long-term will die of illness due to smoking.

 The association of smoking with lung cancer and COPD is among the strongest, both in the public perception and etiologically.
-Among male smokers, the lifetime risk of developing lung cancer is 17.2%; among female smokers, the risk is 11.6%.
-This risk is significantly lower in nonsmokers: 1.3% in men and 1.4% in women.
-For COPD, the 25 year incidence of moderate and severe COPD is at least 20.7% for continuous smokers and 3.6% for nonsmokers, with no difference being reported between men and women.
+Among male smokers, the lifetime risk of developing lung cancer is 17%; among female smokers, the risk is 12%.
+This risk is significantly lower in non-smokers: 1.3% in men and 1.4% in women.
+For COPD, the 25 year incidence of moderate and severe COPD is at least 21% for continuous smokers and 4% for non-smokers, with no difference being reported between men and women.

 A person's increased risk of contracting disease is related to the length of time that a person continues to smoke as well as the amount smoked.
 However, even smoking one cigarette a day raises the risk of coronary heart disease by about 50% or more, and for stroke by about 30%.
 Smoking 20 cigarettes a day entails a higher risk, but not proportionately.

 If someone stops smoking, then these chances gradually decrease as the damage to their body is repaired.
 A year after quitting, the risk of contracting heart disease is half that of a continuing smoker.
-The health risks of smoking are not uniform across all smokers.
-Risks vary according to the amount of tobacco smoked, with those who smoke more at greater risk.
+The health risks of smoking are not uniform across all smokers; risks vary according to the amount of tobacco smoked, with those who smoke more at greater risk.
 Smoking so-called "light" cigarettes does not reduce the risk.